Home Initiative

 How useful are the official fuel consumption and emission figures?

 The official figures for all cars being sold must be provided on manufacturers’ websites and advertising.
-However, for a more comprehensive listing, including searches for specific models, go to carfueldata.direct.gov.uk.
+However, for a more comprehensive listing, including searches for specific models, go to carfueldata.direct.gov.uk – but remember that these consumption figures are achieved under artificial conditions and in practice it is very unlikely that you will match them, as mentioned below.

 fuel economy label

-CO2 emissions depend on the fuel consumption, and directly affect the road tax payable – this is shown in the table below.
-New cars on sale now have emissions labels, as in the picture.
+Figures for CO2 emissions are closely related to the fuel consumption measurements, and therefore also tend to be optimistic.
+The emissions figures directly affect the road tax payable – this is shown in the table at the end.
+New cars on sale have emissions labels, as in the picture.

 Why should I choose a small, light car?